ePages-de/epages-docs/_posts/2016/2016-12-02-seven-steps-to-api.md

 * Integrate these tools into your daily work.
 There are plugins for [GitHub](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Plugin) and [Confluence](https://marketplace.atlassian.com/plugins/nl.avisi.confluence.plugins.git-plugin/server/overview).

 ## 6 Provide documentation

 This part is often missed out though it is quite important, especially for a public API.
 An external company cannot simply go to the colleague who designed the API and ask how to use it.
-A good documentations should include:
+Good documentation should include:

-- information about onboarding and the authorization process
+- information about the onboarding and the authorization process
-- explanation of every possible API call, its possible parameters and example requests and responses
+- explanation of every possible API call, its possible parameters, as well as example requests and responses
 - version information and release notes
-- example code if there are SDKs for the API.
+- example code, if there are SDKs for the API.

 ## 7 Plan how to give support